Fremantle Stuff > Buildings > Owston Building

-William Owston, a shipowner, owned Owston's Buildings, 1903, which are at 9-23 High St and occupy almost all of the space on the southern side of High St from Mouat St to Cliff St. The Roma Restaurant is still here, having opened in about 1940.
-It was taken over by Nunzio Gumina when long-term owners the Abrugiata family sold out, and the name changed a little to Villa Roma.
+William Owston, a shipowner, owned Owston's Building, 1903, at 9-23 High Street, occupying almost all of the space on the southern side of High St from Mouat St to Cliff St. The Roma Restaurant is still here, having opened in about 1940.
+It was taken over by Nunzio Gumina when long-term owners the Abrugiato family sold out, and the name changed a little to Villa Roma.
 In 2015, he opened a restaurant with his own name, Nunzio's, at 20 Essex St: it was formerly called The Essex.
-The Roma has been opened again in 2016 by Abrugiata family members.
-Unfortunately, they have replaced the Laminex furniture that was one of the features of the Roma.
+The Roma has been opened again in 2016 by Abrugiato family members, again changing the name slightly to Cucina Roma.
+Unfortunately, they have replaced the Laminex furniture that was one of the period features of the Roma.

 Captain William Owston established the firm of Pearse and Owston, shipowners and importers of Eastern produce.
 The firm owned a number of vessels, including some coastal ships.
 Lots 31 & 32 were owned jointly in 1876 by William Owston, W. S. Pearse and George Pearse.
 The 1880 records show Pearse and Owston also owning portions of lot 19.
 At Owston's death in 1903 the property passed to William Mason Owston, his grandson (1881-1946).